angeal185/node-anubis-cipher/README.md

 # node-anubis-cipher
-nodejs module for the anubis cipher in cbc mode with optional hmac authentication.
+nodejs module for the anubis 256 bit cipher in cbc mode with optional hmac authentication.

 ### Installation